curv3d/curv/docs/language/Dynamic_Scoping.md

 Application code will typically test if a dynamic variable is `null`, and substitute an appropriate default.

-An object or library cannot export a dynamic variable.
+A module or library cannot export a dynamic variable.
-Dot notation does *not* work for dynamic variables: `foo.$bar` is not supported.
+A definition of `$foo` in a module `M` is considered private:
+`M.$foo` will not work and `use M` won't import `$foo`.
-Um, except that you can qualify builtin dynamic variables using `builtin.` to get their default values, for example using `builtin.$seed` to get the default value of `$seed`.
+* Note that you can qualify builtin dynamic variables using `builtin.` to get their default values, for example using `builtin.$seed` to get the default value of `$seed`.
+* Since we support JSON import of objects with arbitrary field names, and JSON objects are imported as records, field names in records are permitted to begin with `$`, but they aren't considered dynamic variables.

 ## Setting a Dynamic Variable
 Three ways to set a value for a dynamic variable: